geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 So that's just us children extraction.

 ##### **Geohot** [[00:10:26](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=626)]
 That one's easy to see what it does in Viz.
 Okay.
 3a.
 Not many hacks in 3a.
-3a is the replacement for the shape tracker.
+3a is the replacement for the ShapeTracker.
 So this in a lot of ways is the definition.
 Of what all of the movement ops are.
 With a few more little cleanups there, there might be some subtle issues in that reshape function around symbolic.
 Whereas like symbolic has the stride of the max.
 But the shape of the thing.
 So yeah, there might be some subtle things in reshape with that.
 I think pad has been fixed up nicely to now use all the valid stuff.
 Hopefully it has.
 Yeah, I see ups invalid here.
 So that all should be pretty good.
 Spanned is pretty straightforward.
 Tracks these ending ranges that can maybe be deleted.

 ##### **Geohot** [[00:11:30](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=690)]
 And then shrink permute and flip are so simple that.
 They can be written in line.
 So these are like the definition of the movement ops now.